Ma-qingsheng/summary/stady schedule.md

 ## Doing

-wake up at 7 am.
+wake up at 7 : 30 am.

-go running and eat after 8 am.
+keep running and eat after 8 am.

 study with class or learn something club

+ Learning python and JavaScript

 ##  Will do

-Learn JavaScript and Java

 make a web for father`s business